karatelabs/karate/README.md

 ```

 ## Test Suites
 > The recommended way to define and run test-suites and reporting in Karate is to use the [parallel runner](#parallel-execution), described in the next section.
-The approach in this section is more for troubleshooting in dev-mode, using your IDE.
+The approach in this section is more suited for troubleshooting in dev-mode, using your IDE.

 One way to define 'test-suites' in Karate is to have a JUnit class with the `@RunWith(Karate.class)` annotation at a level 'above' (in terms of folder hierarchy) all the `*.feature` files in your project.
 So if you take the previous [folder structure example](#naming-conventions):